Durss/Twitchat/README.md

 	- <a href="https://discord.gg/fmqD2xUYvP1" target="_blank">Join discord</a> -

 </div>

-# DISCLAIMER
-Twitchat is under a MASSIVE refactor.
-Both the server and the front sources got completely changed.
-You may not want to contribute to this project untils this is complete.
-If you still want to contribute before that, you might want to do it on the [refactor branch](https://github.com/Durss/Twitchat/tree/refactor).
-It's very unstable for now and far from complete but the main structure is OK.
 <br>
 <br>
 A custom twitch chat that aims to fill gaps in the official Twitch chat for streamers.